-Burr, a Democrat, was the representative for Illinois's 10th congressional district from 1867 to 1871.
+Burr was the representative for Illinois’s 10th congressional district and was a Democrat.
+He served from 1867 to 1871.

 From Mar 1867 to Mar 1871, Burr missed 358 of 1,351 roll call votes, which is 26.5%.
 This is on par with the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.